Toddler foods and nutrition

 **One toddler serving is equivalent to ¼ cup of fruit

-Laying a healthy foundation
+Laying a healthy foundation for your Toddler

 - Choose foods wisely.
 During your Toddler’s transition from breastmilk or formula to solids, nutrition gaps become more common.
 The 2008 Nestlé-sponsored Feeding Infants and Toddlers Study (FITS) found that on a given day, Toddlers aren’t eating enough fruits and veggies, and are not meeting the recommended amount of Potassium and fiber.
 Also, more than half of Toddlers are not getting enough Vitamin E from the foods they eat.